datalad-handbook/book/docs/code_from_chapters/DLBasicsMPI.rst

    datalad status

 (Side-note: While the file is deleted in the most recent dataset state, it can be brought back to life as it still exists in the datasets history.
-You can find out more about this and also how to remove also past copies of a file in the section :ref:`filesystem`)
+You can find out more about this and also how to remove also past copies of a file in the section :ref:`file system`)

 The deletion of a file must be saved::